-Some of the chapters that we're dealing with, there's a number of chapters that have been at work for some time, you have seen them as they've been moving along, we have a chapter on harvesters compensation, the Tlicho agreed to it, now its being discussed at our table.
+There are a number of chapters that have been at work for some time.
+You have seen them as they've been moving along.
+We have a chapter on Harvester's Compensation, the Tlicho agreed to it, now it's being discussed at our table.
+Traditional people on the land hunting and trapping, if their trap lines are interfered with, what we've been trying to do is expand what is on the Agreements.
+We've been getting a lot of static with the GNWT and Canada.
+We're trying to expand a notion of harvesting so it includes picking berries and other things like that.
+We've been having a bit of trouble, so far we've continued to push on that.

-Traditional people on the land hunting and trapping, if their trap lines are interfered with, what we've been trying to do is expand what is on the agreements, we've been getting a lot of static with the GNWT and Canada.
-Were trying to expand a notion of harvesting, so it includes, picking berries and other things like that, we've been having a bit of trouble.
-So far we've continued to push on that.
-It's a chapter in all the agreements; it allows government as a last resort to be able to take some of our land, for public purpose, for a highway, or maybe a school or whatever.
-We threw in a monkey wrench, the Dehcho government should be able to expropriate crown land, if the Dehcho needed it for public purpose, we said just in case the Dehcho want to build a highway, so that everybody will be the same.
-No one asked for that before, if they did they never got it.
-It's created a wrinkle they are trying to swallow.
+It's a chapter in all the agreements; it allows government as a last resort to be able to take some of our land for public purpose, for a highway or maybe a school or whatever.
+We threw in a monkey wrench; the Dehcho government should be able to expropriate Crown Land.
+If the Dehcho needed it for public purpose, we said just in case the Dehcho want to build a highway, so that everybody will be the same.
+No one asked for that before.
+If they did, they never got it, it's created a wrinkle they are trying to swallow.
 We have a number of harvesting chapters, migratory birds, wildlife, trees, plants and those kinds of stuff.
 They're all following a certain kind of pattern that's the same.

-On the selected lands the Dehcho would have, the rights are clear, for instance the trees would be owned by the Dehcho, so we can decide how we are going to manage them.
+On the selected lands the Dehcho rights are clear.
+For instance, the trees would be owned by the Dehcho so we can decide how we are going to manage them.
 The rights are strongest, the harvesting rights are throughout the whole Dehcho territory, there is a few restrictions.
 If they fenced off their land, ask permission or this kind of stuff.

-There are some minor qualifiers like that, outside of that your rights would be very clear, you can hunt and fish any time of the year, Treaties 8 and 11, its being clarified and there for all year around use.
+There are some minor qualifiers like that, outside of that your rights would be very clear.
+You can hunt and fish any time of the year.
+Treaties 8 & 11 - it's being clarified and there for all year around use.
 Because the Dehcho are going to clearly have their land rights recognized, on those lands that will be retained, what kind of access does the public have?
 They usually allow free access just for passing through, they can't set up structures and so forth.
 For instance, hunting and fishing would be controlled and restricted.
-It allows people to move through, but not to set up permanent structures, cabins and stuff.
+It allows people to move through but not to set up permanent structures, cabins and stuff.

-We begun talking about things like education with the GNWT, since a month ago, not a lot has happened in this area.
-In this area the GNWT is taking the lead, education is an area of jurisdiction, that they will clearly recognize the Dehcho to be able to practice, it's across the board through early childhood, k to 12, early adult education, and post secondary.
-University it's more limited, authority is much stronger through k and 12.
+We began talking about things like Education with the GNWT.
+Not a lot has happened in this area, the GNWT is taking the lead, Education is an area of jurisdiction that they will clearly recognize the Dehcho to be able to practice.
+It's across the board through Early Childhood, K to 12, Early Adult Education and Post Secondary, its more limited.
+Authority is much stronger through K - 12.
 What they do want to retain and is continuing to talk about this, is to control graduation, they want a certain standard for the NWT.
-They are saying if people are able to go to university, they have to hit a certain standard, which should be achieved.
-It's also sensible of what they are proposing, for now we can continue to use the Alberta System, K-12, so our students can go anywhere in the world and are recognized as passing the same exams they would in Edmonton, in the NWT.
+They are saying if people are able to go to University, they have to hit a certain standard which should be achieved.
+It's also sensible of what they are proposing.
+For now, we can continue to use the Alberta's system K-12 so our students can go anywhere in the world and are recognized as passing the same exams they would in Edmonton as the same in the NWT.